semiprime/pygenda/docs/known_issues.md

 -----
 * Missing views: Day, List, Busy

-* Todo View is in early development.
-Only the description and list of a to-do item can be set, sorting of lists is random, there is no touchscreen navigation, etc...

 * Alarms are not implemented (note: a separate server should handle the actual alarm notifications)

-* Many entry elements are not implemented (details, attendees etc.)
+* Many event properties are not implemented (details, attendees etc.)

+* Many todo item properties are not implemented (due date, status etc.) and they can only be sorted by priority

 * Repeated entries UI missing many elements (more complete repeat by BYMONTHDAY, BYSETPOS, Monday & Wednesday every week, extra dates,